-Treasury matters throughout the group of which the company is a member are controlled centrally and carried out in compliance with policies approved by the boards of Associated British Ports Holdings Limited, the company's intermediate subsidiary and ABP (Jersey) Limited ("ABPJ"), the company's ultimate parent undertaking.
-The Finance Committee, a sub committee of the ABPJ board, monitors treasury matters and approves significant decisions.
-The treasury function's purpose is to identify, mitigate and hedge treasury-related financial risks inherent in the group's business operations and capital structure.
+Treasury matters throughout the group of which the company is a member are controlled centrally and carried out in compliance with policies approved by the boards of Associated British Ports Holdings Limited ("ABPH"), the company's intermediate subsidiary and ABP (Jersey) Limited ("ABPJ"), the company's ultimate parent undertaking.
+The Board of ABPH monitors treasury matters and approves significant decisions.
+The treasury function's purpose is to identify, mitigate and hedge financial risks inherent in the group's business operations and capital structure.
 The company's main financial risks are liquidity, credit and capital risk.
-The wider group owned by ABPJ, aims to manage these risks to an acceptable level.
+The wider group, owned by ABPJ, aims to manage these risks to an acceptable level.